 Please rate your understanding (familiarity) of the ERCOT Protocols that deal with credit.

 Least familiar (1) – (2) – (3) – (4) – (5) – (6) – (7) – (8) – (9) – (10) Most familiar; or, Unable to Answer

+Does your company have a credit support agreement other than a credit sleeve or lockbox arrangement that reduces the risk of your company being unable to pay your ERCOT invoices?
+If yes, please explain at a high-level.

 Do you have any observations, opinions, or feedback you would like to share with ERCOT about ERCOT’s credit-related Protocols or credit policies?
 (The more space you allow for this response the more encouraged participants will feel to write more.)